michael-hartmann/caps/docs/manual/manual.rst

 Testing
 -------

-In order to check whether the compilation was successful, you can build and run the unit tests in ``bin/``:
+In order to verify that the compilation was successful, build and run the unit tests in ``bin/``:

 .. code-block:: console